If you are in danger, please use a safe computer or call 888-822-6325.

 • Forced prostitution

-Sexual abuse involves any unwanted sexual contact where the victim has been forced, coerced or tricked into participation against their will.
-This can include the use of force, emotional bargaining, blackmail or mind games to force sexual contact.
+Sexual abuse involves any unwanted sexual contact where the victim has been forced, coerced, or tricked into participating against their will.
+This can include the use of force, emotional bargaining, blackmail, or mind games to force sexual contact.
 Anyone may be a victim, male or female, young or old, rich or poor, and all educational levels.

 Sexual violence is a crime of power and control; it is NOT about sex.